 Manual focus (MF) allows you to set the focus at your own will.
 Depending on the camera unit, you change the focus manually by:

-Manual focusing can be performed using:
+Manual focusing can be based on:

 Manual Override of Autofocus